markh-de/KiVar/README.md

 #### Working Example

-An example of a Variant definition table CSV file referencing project-provided Aspect and Choice identifiers can be found in the [demo project](demo/kivar-demo.kivar.csv).
+An example of a Variant Definition Table file referencing project-provided Aspect and Choice identifiers can be found in the [demo project](demo/kivar-demo.kivar_vdt.csv).

 ### Rules Application